qizong007/ware-kv/README.md

 # ware-kv

-It's a kv in-memory database, based on HTTP RESTful type.
+It's a kv in-memory database, based on **HTTP RESTful** type.

 ## Why *ware-kv*?

-- Take [*Redis*](https://github.com/redis/redis), which is the main stream open-source kv in-memory database, for standard.
+- Take [Redis](https://github.com/redis/redis), which is the main stream open-source kv in-memory database, for standard.
 But *ware-kv* got something different:
   - Just unified HTTP RESTful interfaces, no SDK is required, out of the box!
-  - Contains some lightweight middleware:
+  - Contains some lightweight middlewares, like:
     - Message Queue
     - Bloom Filter
-    - Distributed lock
+    - Distributed Lock
   - Support web-based platform tools, including:
     - Operation usage
     - Performance monitoring
   - Provide double-write consistency plan for MySQL.

-- Maybe there's no database like 'this'?
+- Maybe there's no database like *ware-kv*?
 - By the way, complete the graduation project! :)

 ## How *ware-kv*?